aberba/elementaryOS-devbook/chapter_01.md

 - Wait for Atom to fetch for the list for available packages and search for `language-vala` and `Valhalla` and install both.
 You may also want to install the `terminal-plus` package to get a terminal within Atom.
 You are now ready to start coding with Atom.

 ### Using valadoc documentation offline
-Using valadoc requires that you have persistent Internet connection.
+Using valadoc.org requires that you have persistent Internet connection.
 However, there are two ways you can use the valadoc offline: (1) running valadoc on a local server on your computer or (2) downloading compressed HTML documentation files for each individual library you would like to use.

 To use run a local server for valadoc visit their [Github repository](https://github.com/flobrosch/valadoc-org) where they have instructions on how to do that.
 To download compressed html documentation files, visit valadoc.org and scroll down to the your library of choice and click on the `Download documentation`[FIX ME] to download a compressed copy of the documentation of that library.
 You can now extract the contents of the downloaded file which contains the HTML documentation files.

-> ### Tip to convert any webpage to PDF
+> ### Tip to convert any web page to PDF
 > Saving web pages as HTML files could make your directories cluttered.
 You could instead save any web page as PDF right from you browser by pressing `Ctrl + P` as if you are printing the page and then click on `Print to File` from the print dialog.
 Choose where you want to save the file as PDF and click print to save.